 If you are considering owning a Maine Coon cat you are probably asking yourself the very prudent question, do Maine Coon cats molt and how often do Maine Coons shed?

 While you may assume that Maine Coons are heavy molters, in part due to their size, that isn’t entirely accurate.
 Read on to find out why.

-While Maine Coons do absolutely molt, they do not molt any more so than any other cat.
-Even their increased size does not really factor into their molting and you will find they are about on par with other domestic cat breeds.
+Maine Coons do molt, but no more so than any other cat.
+Even their increased size does not really factor into Maine Coon molting patterns and you will find they are about on par with other domestic cat breeds.
 Most cat shedding occurs as Spring and warmer weather arrive when your cat is shedding their thick Winter fur coat.

 You may be quite surprised to find out that the Maine Coon molting pattern is not only different from other cats, but it can also vary from country to country and climate to climate.